asweigart/PythonStdioGames/README.md

 Games should:

 * Have unit tests, which show how you can call the individual functions and see what they do with their input.
 * Should I include type hints?
+(Decision: nah.
+They're often not needed and I feel like their occassional presence would be more distracting than illuminating.)
 * Maybe include a barebones version of games, with stub functions that specify what their input/output, and hint at what other functions in the program they'll call?
 And the data structures used?
 * I should focus on games that don't require data structures (this removes most board games).
 * Games should have logging messages that can be enabled?